Can you wallpaper over wallpaper? Find the answers here

 Finally, is it easier to remove the wallpaper and start again?
-If in any doubt on the state of your current wallpaper then your best bet is to remove the old wallpaper and start afresh.
+If you are unsure about the state of your current wallpaper, then your best bet is to remove the old wallpaper and start afresh.

 Before you can start to hang any new wallpaper over your old wallpaper there are a few steps you need to take to prep the old wallpaper.